Abisola-Raji/Census-Project-Report-/README.md

 # The Task.
 The town from the census is a modestly sized one sandwiched between two much larger cities that it
 is connected to by motorways.
 The town does not have a university, but students do live in the town and commute to the nearby cities.
 Once you have a cleaned dataset to analyse, your task is to decide the following:
-(a) What should be built on an unoccupied plot of land that the local government wishes to develop?
+- What should be built on an unoccupied plot of land that the local government wishes to develop?
 Your choices are:
-(i) High-density housing.
+- High-density housing.
 This should be built if the population is significantly expanding.
 (ii) Low-density housing.
 This should be built if the population is “affluent” and there is demand for large family housing.
 (iii) Train station.
 There are potentially a lot of commuters in the town and building a train